boazsegev/plezi/docs/routes.md

 RESTful routing and Websocket callback support both allow us to use conventionally named methods in our Controller to achive common tasks.
 Such names methods, as will be explored further on, include the `update`, `save` and `show` RESTful method names, as well as the `on_open`, `on_message(data)` and `on_close` Websocket callbacks.

+The first layer of this powerful routing system is the Plezi's Http Router and the core method `Plezi.route`.

 ## What is a Route?

 Routes are what connects different URLs to different parts of our code.

 We when we visit `www.example.com/users/index` we expect a different page than when we go to `www.example.com/users/1`.
-This is because we expect the first URL to provide a page with the list of users while we expect the second URL to show us just one user's page or data.
+This is because we expect the first URL to provide a page with the list of users while we expect the second URL to show us a specific user's page or data.

-in the example above, all the requests to `www.example.com` end up at the same server and it is the server's inner workings - the server's inner router - that directs the `/users/index` to one part of our code and `/users/1` to another.
+in the example above, all the requests are made to the server at `www.example.com` and it is the server's inner workings - the server's inner router - that directs the `/users/index` to one part of our code and `/users/1` to another.

-Plezi has an inner router which routes each request to the corresponding method or code.
+Like all web applications, Plezi also has an inner router which routes each request to the corresponding method or code.

+Plezi's routing system was designed to build upon conventions used in other routing systems together with an intuitive approach that allows for agail application development.

 \* It should be noted that except for file handling and the asset pipeline - which are file-system dependent - routes are case-sensitive.